wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 ERC777 has come up with an excellent way to solve the issues related to the transfer() function.
 Every contract on the Ethereum network must be registered in a central smart contract registry.
 Everyone can use this registry to lookup if a certain address supports a certain set of functions.
-So, this would make it possible to first lookup if the receiver’s smart contract has a tokenFallback() function implemented.
+So, this would make it possible to first lookup if the receiver's smart contract has a tokenFallback() function implemented.
 However, the ERC777 token standard inherits the ERC20 critical bug.

 The ERC777 standard replaces the following functions: